dougpark/64zbit.com_pelican/content/Images with Obsidian and Pelican.md

 Date: 2022-01-05 19:46
 Category: Tech
 Tags: Obsidian, Pelican
+Summary:A short article on how to work with images so they display correctly in Obsidian and when published with Pelican.

 A short article on how to work with images so they display correctly in Obsidian and when published with Pelican.